-This post is one of our most viewed.
+This post of the 1881 Michigan Fire is one of our most viewed.
 137 years ago over a series of several days a devastating fire overtook the Thumb.
 Here is a synopsis of the event and the aftermath.

 Years of Lumbering Debris and Drought Created Fuel for 1881 Michigan Fire

 The fires of September 4th through the 6th 1881, commonly known as the Thumb Fire, took hundreds of lives and burned well over one million acres.
 The fire destroyed major parts of Tuscola, Huron, Sanilac, and St. Clair counties.
 It forever altered the landscape of the Upper Thumb and its effect is seen in the area today.

 The Army was summoned to the area and asked to assess the disaster and seek its cause.
 The report was issued the Spring of 1882.